pholls/game256/README.md

 ## Node

 This app was originally built on Rails 5.0.1.
 It was changed to use Node.js 5.9.1.
-It was adapted from the Heroku Node Quick-Start Guide.
+It was adapted from the Heroku [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article.